ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

 ### Hardware Modification: Rain Sensor (optional)

-> **Note**
-> The rain measurement is somehow tricky and need some practice to evaluate how good it work!

 If you also like to use the Stock-Rain-Sensor cabling, you need to solder a separate cable from FB2 to the non-placed R79.
 See the yellow cable on the following images: